cojocariuovidiu/Online-Shop/README.md

 # Online-shop
 An online shopping store based on Angular, Node and MongoDB.
-Currently under construction
+(MEAN STACK).